 There is greater risk if exposed regularly at a young age but adults should be advised as well.
 Lack of sun protection on the lips, like SPF lip balm, can result in cancerous lesions forming there.

 If you are experiencing any of the symptoms listed above and feel that you would benefit from an oral cancer screening, please do not hesitate to visit our office.
-Our experienced dentists in Grandville, MI, can conduct an examination of your entire mouth to determine if you are showing signs of oral cancer.
+Our, can conduct an examination of your entire mouth to determine if you are showing signs of oral cancer.